-A) The paraphrase is good; it is (1) accurate in representing the original, and (2) puts the material in words different from the author's.

-B) The paraphrase is inaccurate in content; it distorts the source quite a bit.

-C) The paraphrase borrows too much of the original language, is too close to plagiarism.
+- A) the paraphrase is good; it is (1) accurate in representing the original, and (2) puts the material in words different from the author's. - B) the paraphrase is inaccurate in content; it distorts the source quite a bit. - C) the paraphrase borrows too much of the original language; it is plagiarism.